PSPDFKit/Xamarin-Android/README.md

 1. Just grab `PSPDFKit.Android.dll` from the root folder, if you successfuly followed **Step 1** it should be there.
 2. Enjoy.

-## Integrating with your own Project
+#### Integrating the dlls into your own Project

 In order to use **PSPDFKit.Android.dll** with your own project you will need to add the dll as a reference to your project.
 You can achieve this by doing the following:

 1. Right click in your **References** folder from your project and select **Edit References...**
 2. Select **.Net Assembly** tab and click **Browse**
-3. Locate your **PSPDFKit.Android.dll** copy.
+3. Locate your **PSPDFKit.Android.dll** copy and add it.

+### Adding additional resources

-4. Add the [pspdfkit-proguard.cfg](samples/AndroidSample/AndroidSample/pspdfkit-proguard.cfg) file to your project, see [Xamarin Android and ProGuard](#xamarin-android-and-proguard) section.
+First you need to add the [pspdfkit-proguard.cfg](samples/AndroidSample/AndroidSample/pspdfkit-proguard.cfg) file to your project, see [Xamarin Android and ProGuard](#xamarin-android-and-proguard) section.

 **💡 Note:** If you do not add the [pspdfkit-proguard.cfg](samples/AndroidSample/AndroidSample/pspdfkit-proguard.cfg) file to your project you will run into errors